 Most fundamental to ensuring you won't want to upgrade the bike a couple of months after you've bought it is ensuring that you're getting the right bike for the kind of riding that you want to do.

-If you want a bike to commute to work on – no matter the weather – a dedicated road bike with narrow clearances and no frame mounts is likely to cause frustrations.
-Going for a bike that can fit wider tyres, mudguards and even the option for a pannier rack will be more likely to fulfil your needs.
+If you want a bike to commute to work on - no matter the weather - a dedicated road bike with narrow clearances and no frame mounts is likely to cause frustrations.
+Going for a bike that can fit wider tyres, mudguards and even the option for a pannier rack will be more likely to fulfil your needs - you'll find these traits in the best commuter bikes.

 Or if you’re dipping your toes into road cycling for the first time, opting for a bike with drop handlebars rather than a straight bar will put you in a far more efficient position for covering miles.